 - plug vicinity

 - comes with only two meshes

 CT is excited by my Optimum D200 Dehydrator too.
 He’s always concerned that he can’t get his seeds dry enough before packing them away for the winter.
 I shall have to watch him, or I can see him staging a coup.

-I’m a Froothie ambassador and this post contains affiliate links.
+I’m a Froothie ambassador and this post contains affiliate links which are marked with an asterisk*.
 Buying through a link will not cost you any more, but I will get a small commission.
-This helps keep Tin and Thyme blythe and blogging.
+This helps keep Tin and Thyme blithe and blogging.
 Opinions are, as always, my own.